Sunday, 1 June 2014

 018. Gujranwala: Birthplace of Maharaja Ranjit Singh, Samadhi of Mahan Singh and A Jain Mandir

-In search of some traces of the family of Ranjit Singh I reached Gujranwala on 16.03.2011.
-Our first destination was Sheranwala Bagh, the Garden of Lions.
-Ruins of a house can still be seen there.
-At that time I thought these ruins to be the residence and birthplace of Maharaja Ranjit Singh.
-But later on found that to be incorrect.
-Actually a big haveli exists inside the old city, which is probably the residence of his family.
-In the bagh we talked to some idle sitting old gentlemen and one of them pretended to be the authority on the affairs related to Ranjit Singh, but even he did not mention this haveli, which was just half a kilometer away.
+In fact, a large haveli still exists inside the old city, which is probably the residence of his family.
+In the bagh, we spoke to some elderly gentlemen who were sitting idly; one of them claimed to be an authority on matters related to Ranjit Singh, yet even he did not mention this haveli, located just half a kilometer away.
 The ruins in Sheranwala Bagh are located at 32° 09' 21.17" N, 74° 11' 18.81" E.

 A general view of the Sheranwala Bagh.
 (16.03.2011)